 Each succeeding stage of my professional life has been more satisfying than the one before it.
 That is to say not only that my years as a freelance editor and translator have been and remain enjoyable, but also that I have every reason to expect that the next phase will be even better.
 I hope it will be a creative one, as I have much I want to say and do.

 As I have worked my children have grown, as they are wont to do.
-I look at their early artwork, such as the accompanying caricature of me done in 1993, at age 6, by my son Ian, who just completed six years as a Green Beret, with the pleasure-tinged pain of muscle aches after a day of work under the summer sun.
-Those five kids—the brainy, gentle soldier; the 19-year-old who aspires to be a politician but who would make an even better guru or therapist; the fierce, artistic, and witty daughter who sells real estate in Los Angeles; the entrepreneur who earned an MBA from Wharton on the strength of the knowledge he acquired building a company in China, where the tech bust of 2000 deposited him; and, yes, the one too beautiful for this world who left us in 2010—have opened within me a singing universe as vast and gently undulating as the one outside, the clockworks of which spin and whirr as we work and sleep.
+I look at their early artwork, such as the accompanying caricature of me done in 1993, at age 6, by my son Ian, who in 2017 completed six years as a Green Beret, with the pleasure-tinged pain of muscle aches after a day of work under the summer sun.
+Those five kids—the brainy, gentle soldier; the soon-to-be 20-year-old who aspires to be a politician but who would make an even better therapist; the fierce, witty daughter who sells commercial real estate in Los Angeles; the entrepreneur who earned an MBA from Wharton on the strength of the knowledge he acquired building a company in China, where the tech bust of 2000 deposited him, and who will be married this month (February 2018) in Los Angeles; and, yes, the one too beautiful for this world who left us in 2010—have opened within me a singing universe as vast and gently undulating as the one outside, the clockworks of which spin and whirr as we work and sleep.

 And, in February of last year, a first grandchild ...